Bravehartk2/ScrapyCrawler/README.md

 of my webblog https://www.ask-sheldon.com.

 # Features
-- Crawls all links of a given domain recursively so that all pages will be loaded ones
+- The spider crawls all links of a given domain recursively.
+So all domain pages will be loaded ones and the page cache for these pages is warmed.
-- The links that should be called can be specified via simple  CSS selectors
+- All links that should be called can be specified via simple CSS selectors.
+Only matching links will be processed.
-- Everything can be configured in one single configuration file
+- Everything can be configured in a single configuration file.
-- Writes logs to a logfile per day (logs folder)
+- All application logs are written into a log-file in a separate folder (one per day, logs folder)
-- Writes crawled urls together with pages titles, status and headers to a csv file per day (export folder)
+- The crawled URLs, page-titles, headers and statuses  are exported to a CSV file (per day, export folder)

 # Installation
 1. Install python package management system: